ArturoDent/find-and-transform/README.md

 1. Groups within conditional text to be added (which is not possible even in a vscode snippet), must be surrounded by backticks.
 2. If you want to use the character `}` in a replacement within a conditional, it must be double-escaped `\\}`.
+3. The `"replace": ""` above deletes matches immediately, as part of the same edit as the find - that's specific to `findInCurrentFile`'s direct document edits. `runInSearchPanel` behaves differently: `replace` only fills in the Search panel's Replace field and has no effect until a real "Replace All" is triggered.
+See [Search using the Panel](searchInPanel.md) for those rules.

 ### Snippet-like transforms: replacements in `findInCurrentFile` commands or keybindings